Resources we have produced

 This was delivered on two occasions in November 2020 – first, at the NIHR ARC Kent-Surrey-Sussex launch event and next at the Performing Maternities symposium, University of Brighton

 Becoming a Parent……..in a Pandemic: Our ESRC Festival of Social Science event on 11th November 2020

-We are focusing some of our broader work in the area on the specific challenges brought on by the COVID19 pandemic.
-This will form part of our broader work with the iHV but we are also hosting a free, virtual, public event on 11th November called Becoming a parent in a pandemic as part of the ESRC Festival of Social Science, bringing together practitioners, social scientists and members of the public, on the challenges and support needs of those who became parents amidst the COVID-19 pandemic.
-The event aims to reflect the unique and specific impacts that new mothers and fathers had to cope with as birthing, postnatal and antenatal support, and wider social support all changed dramatically in 2020, amidst the threat of a virus and a global lockdown.
-Speakers will include new parents of 2020 and those from the NCT, the iHV, PND and Me, ROSHNI2, the Fatherhood Institute, Bournemouth University and of course us at the University of Surrey The link to sign-up to attend this free event virtually is here, please do join us!
+We focused some of our broader work in the area on the specific challenges brought on by the COVID19 pandemic.
+This formed part of our work with the iHV but we also hosted a free, virtual, public event on 11th November called Becoming a parent in a pandemic as part of the ESRC Festival of Social Science, bringing together practitioners, social scientists and members of the public, on the challenges and support needs of those who became parents amidst the COVID-19 pandemic.
+The event aimed to reflect the unique and specific impacts that new mothers and fathers had to cope with as birthing, postnatal and antenatal support, and wider social support all changed dramatically in 2020, amidst the threat of a virus and a global lockdown.
+Speakers included new parents of 2020 and those from the NCT, the iHV, PND and Me, ROSHNI2, the Fatherhood Institute, Bournemouth University and of course us at the University of Surrey.

 Our blog for the Voices newsletter for the Institute of Health Visiting, October 2020, on the occasion of World Mental Health Day